danqingmk/AdenosineDL/README.md

 =============
 ## Requirements

-This software has been tested on Linux with GTX 1080Ti GPUs.
+This software has been tested on Linux with GTX 1080Ti GPU.
 We think it should work with other linux-based setups quite easily.

 Prerequisites include:
 * Numpy, Scipy, Matplotlib: These are all found in [Anaconda](https://www.anaconda.com/)